 After a while we came to a forest of sorts.
 The trees were very tall and thin.
-Their leaves were clouds and each swirled in a different colour.
+Their leaves were clouds and each swirled in a different color.
 Grey, white, yellow and even black.
 I stared fascinated, still walking through orange smoke.
-We kept on walking.
+We kept on going.

 “I am Debs” I said with a smile.
-He just stared at her – he didn’t understand.
+He just stared – he didn’t understand.

 Taking a self-conscious breath, I sang, praying that they would understand me and not burst out laughing “I am Debs.”
 No laughter I felt relieved.

 He waddled up singing “We are happy to see you.
 We are not from this place but the creatures here are very friendly, although we cannot understand them” he looked sad.
 His eyes were huge and so expressive.

 “I am here from Earth” I sang back, smiling a little at that “The creatures are Lynx and they all seem to be connected somehow, they can’t understand you either.
 They can only talk in their minds their voices have long ago left them.”

 I nodded.
 Just as we were about to carry on talking I noticed a tear fall from Lynx’s eye and looked up.
 One of the Beriberi people had just picked a fruit off a huge shimmering tree.
 You couldn’t see the top and it was full of portly, deep red fruit.
 It must be the Sacred Waft tree!